zesk/build/documentation/source/tools/decorate.md

     decorate green < "$file"
     decorate info Starting to deploy ...

-Zesk Build allows for customizations of all decoration colors to custom values allowing themes to be created.
+{applicationName} allows for customizations of all decoration colors to custom values allowing themes to be created.

 {decorate}